reduxjs/reselect/README.md

 export default VisibleTodoList
 ```

 ### Sharing Selectors Across Multiple Components

-In the previous section we saw a selector for multiple `VisibleTodoList` components, but there is a problem—`getVisibleTodos` is no longer correctly memoized.
-The reason for this is that `createSelector` only returns a cached result when the current set of arguments is the same as the previous set of arguments.
-If `<VisibleTodoList listId="1" />` and `<VisibleTodoList listId="2" />` are rendered alternately, the shared selector will alternate between being called with `{listId: 1}` and `{listId: 2}`as props.
-This causes the arguments to be different for each call, so the selector always recomputes instead of returning the memoized value.
+In the previous section we saw the `getVisibleTodos` selector being used with with multiple `VisibleTodoList` components.
+But there is a problem—`getVisibleTodos` is no longer correctly memoized because `createSelector` only returns a cached result when its set of arguments is the same as its previous set of arguments.
+If we alternate between rendering `<VisibleTodoList listId="1" />` and `<VisibleTodoList listId="2" />`, the shared selector will alternate between being called with `{listId: 1}` and `{listId: 2}` for props.
+This will cause the arguments to be different for each call, so the selector will always recompute instead of returning the cached value.

 In order to share a selector across multiple `VisibleTodoList` components **and** retain memoization, each instance of the component needs to have its own individual copy of the selector.
 The first step is to change `getVisibleTodos` from being a selector into a function that *creates* a selector: